 The Museum was organized for the purpose of preserving the history of Cannon Beach by seeking, collecting, and protecting historical memorabilia of all kinds, by recording oral histories, and by making these materials available to the public whenever possible.

-We invite you to explore our many programs and resources for historical study, read our newsletters, learn how you can volunteer or support the Museum, view historic Cannon Beach photos, or shop history in the online gift shop.
-Stop by for a visit to the History Center, located on the corner of Spruce and Sunset in Cannon Beach, and let a little history into your life.
-Open Wednesday through Monday from 1:00 p.m. to 5:00 p.m.
+We invite you to explore our many programs and resources for historical study, get the stamp of the Tillamook Rock Lighthouse, learn how you can become a member or support the Museum, view historic Cannon Beach photos, or shop history in the online gift shop.